New to Canada / International Students

 International Student Application Process - Private or Using an Agent

 To apply as an International Student for secondary school (Grades 9 to 12), please review the International Student Application Agreement and required Terms of Admission Agreement.
-The International student application period opens May 1st and ends September 1st prior to the start of each school year.
-Apply early as late applications cannot be accepted.
+International Student Applications after June 1 prior to the school year may not be considered for acceptance.
+Apply early for a better student experience.